 Since Prestashop vs Shopify are two popular platforms, they share some common eCommerce features.
 However, these two carts greatly differentiate when it comes to pricing, seeing as Prestashop is an open-source platform and Shopify is a hosted one.

-With Shopify, you will have 3 options to choose.
-They are Basic Shopify, Shopify and Advanced Shopify which ranges from $29 to $299.
+With Shopify, you will have 3 options to choose from.
+They are Basic Shopify, Shopify, and Advanced Shopify which range from $29 to $299.